rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 with any of the tools above is an enormous job.
 Sure, you could do what David
 did:

-> About three days into it, and I had learned how to use Chef (I don’t
+> About three days into it, and I had learned how to use Chef (I don't
 > write Ruby), brought up two full pluggable configurations for a db node and a
 > web node, written a deployment script in Fabric, migrated to the new hardware
 > and destroyed my Heroku and Linode instances.
-Three days, that’s all it took
+Three days, that's all it took
 > to replace the cloud.

 But all you end up with is a false sense of security in your new design.